code-pushup/cli/packages/cli/README.md

 #### `collect` command

-Run commands over:
+Usage:
 `code-pushup collect [options]`

 Description:
-Run plugins and collect results.
+The command initializes the necessary plugins, runs them, and then collects the results.
+After collecting the results, it generates a comprehensive report.

 Refer to the [Common Command Options](#common-command-options) for the list of available options.